-FURIN 10-Q (Mark One) ⊠ QUARTERI 1934.
-LY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF i For the quarterly period ended March 31, 2014 Ol ☐ TRANSITIO 1934.
-ON REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 7 For the transition period from to Commission File No. 001-36276 τ JLTRAGENYX PHAF (Exact name of registrant a Delaware (State or other jurisdiction of incorporation or organization) 27-2546083 (I.R.S.
-Employer Identification No.) 60 Leveroni Court, Novato, California (Address of principal executive offices) 94949 (Zip Code) (415) 48 (Registrant's telephone nur during the preceding 12 be filed by Section 13 or 15(d) of the Securities and Exchange Act of 15 sequired to file such reports), and (2) has been subject to such filing 934 be submitted and poste d pursuant to Rule 405 of Regulation S-T (§ 232.405 of t osted on its corporate Web site, if any, every Interactive Data File requir his chapter) during the preceding 12 months (or for such shorter period th ired to submit and post such files).
-YES $\boxtimes$ NO $\square$ lerated filer, a non-accelerated filer, or a smaller reporting company.
-See company" in Rule 12b-2 of the Exchange Act.
-(Check one): the Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES $\square$ NO $\boxtimes$ As of May 7, 2014, the registrant had 30,035,894 shares of common stock issue and outstanding.
+(Marl ⊠ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) 1934.
+OF THE SECURITIES EXCHANG E ACT OF For the quarterly period ended Jur ne 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934.
+OF THE SECURITIES EXCHANG GE ACT OF For the transition period from to Commission File No. 001-36 276 ULTRAGENYX PHARMA (Exact name of registrant as specified Delaware (State or other jurisdiction of incorporation or organization) 27-2546083 (I.R.S.
+Employer Identification No.) 60 Leveroni Court, Novato, California (Address of principal executive offices) 94949 (Zip Code) (415) 483-8800 (Registrant's telephone number, including area code) during te by check mark whether the registrant (1) has filed all reports required to be filed by the preceding 12 months (or for such shorter period that the registrant was required to ements for the past 90 days.
+YES $\boxtimes$ NO $\square$ be sub te by check mark whether the registrant has submitted electronically and posted on its mitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) gistrant was required to submit and post such files).
+YES $\boxtimes$ NO $\square$ te by check mark whether the registrant is a large accelerated filer, an accelerated filer cions of "large accelerated filer," "accelerated filer" and "smaller reporting company" i Large accelerated filer $\square$ Accelerated file r 🗆 Non-a ccelerated filer (Do not check if a smaller reporting company) Smaller reportin ng company $\Box$ Indica te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 c of the Exchange Act).
+YES $\square$ NO $\boxtimes$ As of August 6, 2014, the registrant had 31,703,990 shares of common stock issued and outs standing.